 A1, B2, C3, D4, E5.
 Whoa!
 That took around 3 seconds for me; however, I had this done activity twice before penning it down for you.
 By alternating my focus to complete both tasks, it took twice as long as doing each task independently.
 I know, you must be thinking why is that

-Both the tasks are super easy and familiar to me then why is there significant drop in my performance.
-Well this book, One Thing describes this drop in performance since there is extra time needed to switch our focus that adds on because we need time to make the decision to switch and we need to remember where we left off before we switched.
+Both the tasks are super easy and familiar to me then why is there a significant drop in my performance?
+Well this book, One Thing describes this drop in performance since there is extra time needed to switch our focus which adds on because we need time to make the decision to switch and we need to remember where we left off before we switched.
 Moreover, we also need to recall the rules of executing a particular task in the case of software programmers if a programmer needed to solve problems throughout the day on multiple projects he or she was forced to spend mental processing power to figure out where they left off and what they needed to do within the constraints of that particular project.
-Whenever we have more than one priority at one project throughout the day, we experience the energy depleting, productivity destroying that substantially effects our performance.
+Whenever we have more than one priority at one project throughout the day, we experience the energy-depleting, productivity destruction that substantially affects our performance.

-In order to reduce the switching costs throughout the day, book recommends we need to get good at asking right questions.
-When we are tempted to focus on more than one priority at a time ask yourself question of “Why”.
+In order to reduce switching costs throughout the day, the book recommends we need to get good at asking the right questions.
+When we are tempted to focus on more than one priority at a time ask yourself the question of “Why”.

 Three Coolest Ideas from The One Thing by Gary Keller and Jay Papasan

-Essentially, book doesn’t force you to do one thing but provides you logic and rational that we will able to get more done by focusing on one thing.
+Essentially, the book doesn’t force you to do one thing but provides you logic and rationale that we will able to get more done by focusing on one thing.
 Also, you will still have time to do everything else if you use some of the principles in the book.
-I read this book twice to present you with 3 coolest ides from this book
+I read this book twice to present you with 3 coolest ideas from this book

 Idea 1: The Domino Effect

-Domino are little two-inch blocks.
+Dominos are little two-inch blocks.
 These blocks have the ability to knock over another domino that’s up to 50% larger than that 2-inch block.
-So, you could stack a 4-inch domino and then 6 inch and so on.
-If you do this over and over again by 23rd domino you are knocking over Eiffel Tower, by 31st it’s the Mt.
-Everest and by 57th you are to the Moon.
-These little domino are kind of like our habits in life.
-Our choices and habits are just like domino and if we get momentum, we can knock over big things.
+So, you could stack a 4-inch domino and then a 6-inch, and so on.
+If you do this over and over again by the 23rd domino you are knocking over Eiffel Tower, by the 31st it’s Mt.
+Everest and by the 57th you are to the Moon.
+These little dominoes are kind of like our habits in life.
+Our choices and habits are just like dominoes and if we get momentum, we can knock over big things.
 But we have to start small!

 Idea 2: THE ONE THING

+The primary concept of the book is that if you look at anybody who has achieved success at any level and trace it back, you will see that all of them achieved it by focusing on One Thing.
 For example, Google what there’s one thing Search, Starbucks what’s there one thing Coffee.
-For KFC its Chicken, for Apple well its innovation and bring the changes in their products.
-For Michael Philips is swimming, for Tiger Woods its Golf and the list can go on!
+For KFC it’s Chicken and for Apple well it’s innovation and bringing changes in their products.
+For Michael Philips is swimming, for Tiger Woods it’s Golf and the list can go on!

-If you think about it Tiger Woods never said that he wants to be a swimmer, a golfer and a basketball player.
+If you think about it Tiger Woods never said that he wants to be a swimmer, a golfer, and a basketball player.
 He said all I am going to do from day one is to focus on golf.
 He is number 1 in the world.
-So how do we apply this in our life, I think the take home message is that don’t feel bad if you are spending all this time focusing on one aspect.
+So how do we apply this in our life, I think the take-home message is that don’t feel bad if you are spending all this time focusing on one aspect.
 Maybe you are 17 and you love cricket and you want to do that full-time.
-Well, don’t feel bad that you aren’t good at any of other subjects because your one thing is cricket.
-I would like to quote from the book that says, “If you try and catch two rabbits you won’t catch either” so the biggest concept of this book is to focus your energy on your One Thing.
+Well, don’t feel bad that you aren’t good at any of the other subjects because your one thing is cricket.
+I would like to quote from the book that says, “If you try and catch two rabbits you won’t catch either” so the biggest concept of this book is to focus your energy on One Thing.
 I know it is much easier said than done.
-I spread myself really thin, being a new-mom, I am constantly on my toes, cooking something exotic for my family in kitchen as well as managing some time to contribute back to my connections.
+I spread myself really thin, being a new mom, I am constantly on my toes, cooking something for my family in the kitchen as well as managing some time to contribute back to my connections.
 Hence, this book was bittersweet for me much like yourself.
-I am sure because we have so many different interests right!
-So don’t take One Thing as a gospel but I guess the takeaway message is that success leaves clues, look at the most successful people the most successful companies and they had a focus around One Thing.
+I am sure because we have so many different interests right?
+So don’t take One Thing as gospel but I guess the takeaway message is that success leaves clues, look at the most successful people the most successful companies and they had a focus around One Thing.

 Idea 3: Rubber Or Glass

 In the game of life, we are juggling many balls like work, family, health, friends, and spirit.
-We aspire to be multitasker as we keep all of them in the air.
+We aspire to be multitaskers as we keep all of them in the air.
 We give importance to each equally making it difficult to focus on either one.
-Eventually, there comes a time that we realise that work is actually a rubber ball.
+Eventually, there comes a time when we realize that work is actually a rubber ball.
 If you even drop it, it will bounce back.
-However, other four balls are made of glass.
-If you drop one of these it will be irrevocably nicked, marked, damaged and can even shattered.
+However, the other four balls are made of glass.
+If you drop one of these it will be irrevocably nicked, marked, damaged, and can even be shattered.
 Therefore, we must understand and strive to create balance in our life.
-It is all about prioritising and if we don’t prioritise then we might not get back few things in our life.
+It is all about prioritizing and if we don’t prioritize then we might not get back a few things in our life.